Internet-Draft Rego Policy in OAuth March 2026

 Policy Reference:

-An identifier for a policy that has been validated and registered by the Authorization Server, included in access tokens via the policy_ref claim.
+An identifier for a policy that has been validated and registered by the Authorization Server, included in JWT [RFC7519] access tokens via the policy_ref claim defined in this specification.

 3. RAR Authorization Data Type